-At events held around the world, we challenge bright minds to create climate-friendly cold storage solutions to reduce food loss in sub-Saharan Africa that will increase the amount of edible food while producing less climate changing emissions.
+At close to 100 events held around the world, we challenged bright minds to create climate-friendly cold storage solutions to reduce food loss in sub-Saharan Africa that will increase the amount of edible food while producing less climate-changing emissions.

 - Individuals in any geographic location